 Formed in 2016, the group encouraged social membership based around enjoying wood crafting.
 A 2017 opening of an equipped workshop in the Undercroft beneath Huthwaite Library hopes to warmly invite more craft training interests from and for adults of all ages and abilities.

 The Huthwaite Undercroft is located off Sutton Road, NG17 2NE, behind the Free Library.
 An adjacent car park can be accessed off Columbia Street.

 Workshops run Tuesday and Thursday mornings between 9.30am - 12.30pm

-Huthwaite Hub is a registered charity dating from 08 Feb 2018
+Huthwaite Hub became a registered charity from 08 Feb 2018

 The Huthwaite Community Action Group is an influential committee comprising a team of volunteers.
 It was formed and first chaired through earliest years of 2000 by Cllr David Kirkham during his role as our Nottinghamshire County Councillor.
 One primary motive behind its formation was recognising a falling community spirit.
 That noticeably dropped as rising unemployment followed unexpected closures in quick succession of this areas two most historically significant industries.
 Meetings began openly inviting residents to not just voice their local concerns, but also suggest ways for taking appropriate action to specifically benefit Huthwaite in the future.

 An annually elected committee has thereafter gained fearless leadership under the regularly appointed Chairman, Mr Eric Bone, 25 Sherwood Street.
 Tel: 06123 517933

 Updates concerning next meeting arrangements and current agendas are displayed upon their notice boards sited among the village.
 Regular attendance is made by local Ashfield District Councillors, ably and independently willing to jointly assist through their elected roles.
 Executives also often encouraged liaisons between various professional bodies with local policing, support workers and advisory clinics.